 Hearing & Balance Center Archives - The New York Otolaryngology Group

-Dr Kendall Dicairano graduated cum laude with a Bachelors of Science in communication sciences and disorders from James Madison University in Virginia.
-She then earned her Doctor of Audiology (Au.D.) degree from […] Read more…
+Dr. Kristin Poptean graduated cum laude with a Bachelor of Science in Communication Sciences and Disorders from Adelphi University in Garden City, New York.
+She subsequently earned her Doctorate of Audiology (Au.D.) […] Read more…

 Audiologist NYC